fabianlindfors/reshape-ruby/README.md

 ## Usage

-The library exposes a single function, `ReshapeHelper::schema_query`, which will find all your Reshape migration files and determine the right schema query to run.
+The library includes a `ReshapeHelper::schema_query` method which will find all your Reshape migration files and determine the right schema query to run.
 Here's an example of how to use it:

 ```ruby
 require "reshape_helper"